Code-Institute-Submissions/Boomerang-Hunter-ms2/README.md

 * As a new user I would like it to be apparent how objects interact with the level.
 * As a new user I would like it to be clear when interacting with the boomerangs they are being collected.
 * As a new user I would like the consequence of the dynamite hitting the player to be apparent.
-* As a new user I would like to be able to restart once I recieve a game over.
+* As a new user I would like to be able to restart once I receive a game over.

 ## Features

 ### 2.1 Game Board

 * The level has a fixed background of desert, sky and cacti which helps to immerse you in the game and give it depth.
-There are three seperate platforms each moving between their own parameters at their own set speeds.
+There are three separate platforms each moving between their own parameters at their own set speeds.
 The lowest platform moving the fastest, the middle platform moving at a medium speed and the highest platform moving the slowest.

 ### 2.2 Sprite